jedevc/fyp-report/report.md

 To add NOPs into the block-chunk graph, we traverse it, looking for vulnspec calls.
-When we encounter one, with a random probability we alter it to instead call a pre-defined NOP, and then for that new NOP block to call to the original target.
-Note that at this point, interpretations have not been assigned, so these could appear inline, or alternatively, as their own functions.
+When we encounter one, with a random probability we alter it to instead call a pre-defined NOP, then modify that new NOP block to call to the original target.
+Note that at this point, interpretations have not been assigned, so these could eventually appear inline or as their own functions.

 ![Blocks before NOP insertion](assets/diagrams/nops/graph.svg)